sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 - At around 4,000 steps, the early-stop activated, but I saw the potential that the model could improve, so I continued the training and doubled the patience value.
 - At around 21,500 steps, the early-stop activated.

 ## Result of the 3rd Iteration
+This is the modified pre-trained Performance RNN model that was fine-tuned with the classical music datasets.
+The final model was trained for around 1,958 steps.

+**Generated Music Samples:**
+- Sample 1:
+- Sample 2:
+- Sample 3:
+    - All of these generated with the parameter num_steps set at 6000, the rest was default.
+    - Sample 1 was set the pitch_class_histogram to the key of C Major.
+    - Sample 2 was set the pitch_class_histogram to the key of D Major.
+    - Sample 3 was set the pitch_class_histogram to the key of D Minor.

+**Abbreviation**
+- RL (Rhythm Loss)
+- HTL (Harmonic Tension Loss)
+- CLR (Cyclical Learning Rate)
+- ER (Early-stop)

 **Training details:**
-- Use a new config: multiconditioned_performance_with_dynamics_compact
-    - It's a new config added by me to overcome the problem of a large size of SequenceExamples of the config multiconditioned_performance_with_dynamics
+- Using the config 'multiconditioned_performance_with_dynamics'
+- 128 batch size.
+- Drop-out rate 20%
+- RL's weight: 0.25
+- HTL's weight: 0.25
+- CLR's upper-bound and lower-bound at 0.000001 and 0.01. step size was at 180.
-- Early-stop's patience was originally set at 2340.
+- ER's patience was set at 900.

+I followed the suggestion from the paper "Early Stopping - But When?" by Lutz Prechelt, which stated that using the Early-stop in Generalization Loss class was to run the model for several runs and picked the one with the best valiadation loss.
+The model that stopped by early stopping at around 1,958 steps had the best validation loss.

 **Changelog:**
+- The early-stop activated at around 1,060 steps.
-- The early-stop activated at around 5,800 steps but the model showed signs of improvement, I continued the training and doubled up the patience.
+- The early-stop activated at around 1,958 steps.
-- The early-stop activated at around 13,100 steps but the model showed signs of improvement, I continued the training and doubled up the patience.
+- The early-stop activated at around 2,859 steps.

 ## List of Modified files